fairlearn/fairlearn/docs/user_guide/mitigation.rst

 What it does
 ^^^^^^^^^^^^
-:class:`fairlearn.postprocessing.Thresholder` is a post processing technique which outputs a binary prediction based on group-specific thresholds.
+:class:`fairlearn.postprocessing.Thresholder` is a postprocessing technique which outputs a binary prediction based on group-specific thresholds.
 The specified thresholds can work in two directions (:ref:`positive<pos_thresholds>`/:ref:`negative<negative_thresholds>`), and can